NSS-Data-Analytics-Cohort-13/city-cemetery-SheilaZikusooka/README.md

 5. Next look at how age at the time of death has changed over time.
 Add a column to the original dataset to classify each row to one of the following categories (0-18, 19-25, 26-40, 41-64, and 65+).
 Do this by creating a lookup table with VLOOKUP.
 Be sure to think about a strategy to deal with missing values.
 Also, create a "Year Group" dividing the records up based on burial year using a table and a VLOOKUP.
 Use the following groups: Before 1880, 1880-1900, 1901-1920, After 1920.
 Use a grouped bar chart to show how the proportion of burials per age group has changed over time.
 How would you describe the trends in terms of proportion of burials per age group over time?

 6. Create a new column titled Last Name.
 Extract the last name from the Name column by subsetting to all characters to the left of the comma (see the DataCamp exercise titled "String Information - LEN, SEARCH" from the Data Analysis with Spreadsheets if you need help with this).
 This will result in many errors for rows missing commas.
     a.
 Drill down to those rows without a comma - what do you notice?
+They are unknown, but we can assume that the infants would take the last name of the parents.
     b.
 What are the most common last names of people buried in this cemetery?
     c.
 There was a particularly famous person buried in this cemetery.
 Can you find that person?